hairetikos/vidinit/README.md

 - `--volume=50` - Set volume level (0-100)
 - `--length=10` - Play only first 10 seconds
 - `--speed=1.5` - Adjust playback speed

-the default behaviour will also cut the video short once the system has booted to make it wait, change `Type=forking` to `Type=oneshot`

 **Example with loop**:
 ```ini